junxit/us-congress-bills-115/metadata.md

 - 2018-07-24 — Placed on the Union Calendar, Calendar No. 675.
 - 2018-07-24 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-872.
 - 2018-07-24 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-872.
+- 2018-07-25 — Considered as unfinished business. (consideration: CR H7199-7200)
+- 2018-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 374).
+- 2018-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 374).